-Beginning in 2002, and then from 2004-2007, Incourage supported a Master Gardeners project for planters to help beautify the downtown area.
+Beginning in 2002, and then from 2004-2007, Incourage supported a Master Gardeners project for planters to help beautify the Downtown Riverfront District.
 Investments made possible by Community Grant and Donor Advised Funds throughout the years have totaled \$2,285 and funds helped to purchase new planters, materials and plants.